 Reduction of Greenhouse Gas Emissions from Ships

-As per the initial strategy adopted, the IMO has set out ‘Levels of Ambition’ as below –
+As per the 2023 IMO GHG strategy, the IMO has set out ‘Levels of Ambition’ as below:

-- Carbon intensity of the ship to decline through implementation of further phases of the Energy Efficiency Design Index (EEDI) for new ships - to review with the aim to strengthen the energy efficiency design requirements for ships with the percentage improvement for each phase to be determined for each ship type, as appropriate;
+- Carbon intensity of the ship to decline through further improvement of the energy efficiency for new ships - to review with the aim of strengthening the energy efficiency design requirements for ships;

-- Carbon intensity of international shipping to decline - to reduce CO2 emissions per transport work, as an average across international shipping, by at least 40% by 2030, pursuing efforts towards 70% by 2050, compared to 2008; and
+- Carbon intensity of international shipping to decline - to reduce CO2 emissions per transport work, as an average across international shipping, by at least 40% by 2030, compared to 2008;

-- GHG emissions from international shipping to peak and decline - GHG emissions from international shipping to peak as soon as possible, followed by a reduction in the total annual GHG emissions by at least 50% by 2050 compared to 2008.
-Whilst also pursuing efforts towards phasing them out, as called for in the IMO’s Vision as a point on a pathway of CO2 emissions reduction, which is consistent with the Paris Agreement temperature goals.
+- GHG emissions from international shipping to reach net zero - to peak GHG emissions from international shipping as soon as possible and to reach net-zero GHG emissions by or around, i.e. close to 2050, taking into account different national circumstances, whilst pursuing efforts towards phasing them out as called for in the Vision which is consistent the Paris Agreement temperature goals.

 To assist Members with their efforts toward building a cleaner and greener shipping industry, and to navigate through the various industry measures being implemented, the Club has produced a series of articles below: